What to Expect in Your First Trimester

 Today I’m plant based and eat eggs and or a lil seafood every so often.
 Ironically, the smell of eggs made me so nauseous and I had to tell my husband to stop making them in the mornings lol.
 However, choline, which is abundant in eggs, is great for brain development.

 At about 9 weeks or earlier, I was always starving, but nauseous.
 Even being in the car at 8 weeks made me feel sick and I felt bloated.
 The challenge of eating turned into almost a game to think of what sounded appetizing in that moment as they shifted from minute to minute.
 I remember craving Chinese takeout for the first time in over a decade.
 After a few small bites though, I was instantly overcome with nausea.
 So you’ll definitely crave things outside your normal routine as you try to get around the nausea!
-I found myself even reverting back to things I enjoyed in high school, which of course today were terrible lol.
+I found myself even reverting back to things I enjoyed in high school, which of course today are terrible lol.

 Do you and your significant other almost get into a fight trying to decide what to have for dinner because you can never make up your mind?!
 This will be interesting for you!! lol